CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 ![](images/sc900module2.png)

+## Lab Prerequisites

+Before starting this lab, you should have the following prerequisites:

+  - **Azure Subscription** – An active Azure account with permissions to create and manage storage resources.
+  - **Basic Storage Concepts** – Understanding of cloud storage types such as blobs, files, and tables.

 ## Exercise 1: Explore Azure Storage

 In this exercise you'll provision an Azure Storage account in your Azure subscription, and explore the various ways you can use it to store data.